 We know from these types of member experiences that your home needs to be protected.
 While most homeowners insurance policies cover tree related damage, you know the old adage about an ounce of prevention.
-Many downed tree incidents and claims can be prevented with two simple practices:
+Many downed tree incidents and claims can be prevented with proper placement and two simple practices:

 1. Trim that tree

 Twice a year, early spring and fall.
 You’re looking for dead, damaged branches.
 And maintain a minimum of 10-15 feet between healthy branches and your home and other property.
 Fall wildfire season in Virginia runs from Oct.
 15 through Nov.
 30 each year.
 Having a defensible space around your home can prevent wildfires from quickly reaching your home.
 And Virginia ice storms can add excessive weight to tree branches, causing them to break off when they wouldn’t otherwise.

 Is the foliage full and healthy looking?
 Root problems are often reflected in what’s above the ground.
 Check a few more things: